Date Modified: November 30, 2023

 Publisher represents and warrants that (a) Publisher is an authorized user of the Ad Network Account, (b) Publisher has all necessary rights to authorize Smaato to access, collect, and use Publisher’s Ad Network Account to provide Network Reporting, and (c) Smaato’s access, collection, and use of the information from Publisher’s Ad Network Account shall not violate any third-party agreements or policies.
 Publisher may only use Network Reporting for internal business purposes solely in connection with the Services.
 Publisher understands and acknowledges that Network Reporting is provided by the third-party mediation ad networks and Smaato shall not be responsible for discrepancies in reporting.

 7.1 Access to Services.
 PUBLISHER AGREES THAT SMAATO HAS NO OBLIGATION TO ALLOW PUBLISHER ACCESS TO THE SERVICES OR ANY PART THEREOF, AND MAY REFUSE TO ALLOW ACCESS TO THE SERVICES TO ANY PUBLISHER AT ANY TIME.
 Further, Smaato may modify, suspend, or discontinue the Services or Publisher’s access to the Services, including the availability of Ads or other content, at any time and without notice or liability.
-Publisher’s use of the Services is subject to the Content Guidelines, which are hereby incorporated by reference.
-Smaato reserves the right to amend the Content Guidelines at any time, and Smaato shall provide prior notice to Publisher of such amendments.
-Publisher’s use of the Services indicates the assent to and acceptance of the revised Content Guidelines.
+Publisher’s use of the Services is subject to the Publisher Policies, which are hereby incorporated by reference.
+Smaato reserves the right to amend the Publisher Policies at any time, and Smaato shall provide prior notice to Publisher of such amendments.
+Publisher’s use of the Services indicates the assent to and acceptance of the revised Publisher Policies.

 7.3 Termination for Convenience.
 Either Party may terminate these Terms for any reason or no reason, and at any time, upon thirty (30) days’ prior written or electronic notice, provided that the effective date of such termination shall be the last day of the calendar month in which the 30th day of such notice falls.